IBM Power8 End of Support

 IBM Power In The Cloud: More Than A Hardware Lift And Shift

-In my role, I speak with several companies each week about the prospect of migrating from their on-premise IBM Powercloud01 server to our IBM Power Cloud.
+In my role, I speak with several companies each week about the prospect of migrating from their on-premise IBM Power server to our IBM Power Cloud.
 A common thread that runs through these conversations is a focus on the cost of purchasing and maintaining an on-premise server versus the monthly recurring fee of our cloud based service.
 Many prospects see this move as a simple lift and shift to cloud infrastructure rather than a modernization strategy.

 And while this may be partially true, as most customers are not modernizing their application when migrating, they are overlooking the modernization benefits that the cloud offers to their overall IT strategy.
 This article will take look at additional benefits that should be considered when contemplating a cloud migration.